max-rocket-internet/soti-mobicontrol-exporter/README.md

 This exporter uses environment variables for configuration:

-- `CLIENT_ID`: for authentication to the [SOTI REST API](https://www.soti.net/mc/help/v15.0/en/adminutility/tools/restapi.html)
+- `CLIENT_ID`: for authentication to the [SOTI REST API](https://www.soti.net/mc/help/v15.0/en/adminutility/tools/restapi.html).
-- `CLIENT_SECRET`: for authentication to the [SOTI REST API](https://www.soti.net/mc/help/v15.0/en/adminutility/tools/restapi.html)
+- `CLIENT_SECRET`: for authentication to the [SOTI REST API](https://www.soti.net/mc/help/v15.0/en/adminutility/tools/restapi.html).
-- `USERNAME`: for authentication to the [SOTI REST API](https://www.soti.net/mc/help/v15.0/en/adminutility/tools/restapi.html)
+- `USERNAME`: for authentication to the [SOTI REST API](https://www.soti.net/mc/help/v15.0/en/adminutility/tools/restapi.html).
-- `PASSWORD`: for authentication to the [SOTI REST API](https://www.soti.net/mc/help/v15.0/en/adminutility/tools/restapi.html)
+- `PASSWORD`: for authentication to the [SOTI REST API](https://www.soti.net/mc/help/v15.0/en/adminutility/tools/restapi.html).
-- `MOBICONTROL_HOST`: The host for your MobiControl instance
+- `MOBICONTROL_HOST`: The host for your MobiControl instance.
-- `API_PREFIX`: prefix for accessing the SOTI MobiControl REST API, defaults to `/MobiControl/api`
+- `API_PREFIX`: prefix for accessing the SOTI MobiControl REST API, defaults to `/MobiControl/api`.
-- `LOG_LEVEL`: log level, defaults to `INFO` but can be set to `DEBUG`
+- `LOG_LEVEL`: log level, defaults to `INFO` but can be set to `DEBUG`.
+- `API_CONCURRECNY`: how many requests to the API to make in parallel.
+Defaults to 50.
+- `API_PAGE_SIZE`: how many items to request from the API at once.
+Defaults to 2000.

 Example: